The Ultimate KPI Guide

 Step 1: Clear Strategy

-Not having a clear business strategy (or worse still, having a strategy that is woolly or vague) will completely undermine all your work on KPIs.
-The good news is that there are some checks you can run to see if your strategy is fit for creating meaningful KPIs.
+Not having a clear business strategy (or worse still, having a strategy that is woolly or vague) will completely undermine all your work on your indicators.
+The good news is that there are some checks you can run to see if your strategy is fit for developing meaningful KPIs.

 Agree what you are trying to achieve